noiseprotocol/noise_spec/extensions/ext_hybrid_forward_secrecy.md

  * All occurrences of the `"e"` token in the pre-message and message body are replaced with `"e, f"`.
- * All occurrences of the `"ee"` token in the pre-message and message body are replaced with `"ee, ff"`.
+ * All occurrences of the `"ee"` token in the message body are replaced with `"ee, ff"`.
  * If the pattern contains `"e"` in its parameters, then `"f"` is added to the parameters.
  * If the pattern contains `"re"` in its parameters, then `"rf"` is added